Rothamsted/covid19-kg/README.md

 # COVID-19 KnetMiner Knowledge Graph and Data Endpoints

-The dataset backing our [Knetminer instance about CoViD 19][10] pandemics are also available as [SPARQL][20] and [Neo4j][30].
+The dataset backing our [Knetminer instance about COVID-19][10] pandemics are available via public
+[SPARQL][20] and [Neo4j][30] endpoints.
 Dumps are also available for these databases, please ask us if you're interested.

 **Notes**:
-* To access the Neo4j's CoViD-19 endpoint programmatically (ie, using the Neo4j driver from your programs), you need this URL: `bolt://knetminer-neo4j.cyverseuk.org:7689`
+* To access the Neo4j's COVID-19 endpoint programmatically (ie, using the Neo4j driver from your programs), you need this URL: `bolt://knetminer-neo4j.cyverseuk.org:7689`
 * you don't need any user/password for Neo4j, just leave the corresponding fields as they are (don't pass any authentication parameter to `GraphDatabase.driver()`).